zzzprojects/Dapper-Plus/docs2/pages/documentations/actions/bulk-insert.md

 ## Bulk Insert with "Mixed" Relation

-The Dapper Plus BulkInsert method allow inserting related item(s) with any relation.
+The Dapper Plus BulkInsert method allows inserting related item(s) with any relation.

 ```csharp